divio/no-devops-please/100-adapting-to-containerisation.rst

 <http://docs.divio.com/en/latest/how-to/interact-database.html#interact-cloud-db>`_ for more.

-You can's store media files the way you once did
+You can't store media files the way you once did
 ------------------------------------------------------

 Although container instance running your application will have its own local file storage, this will be **independent**